 - The rules passed in the US Department of Education to help alleged sexual abusers and discourage reports from victims must be withdrawn.
 The burden of preventing sexual assault should not be limited to women.
 Men should be given an important role in discouraging sexual assault, and violations should be taken seriously.

 - Sexual assault in the military should be taken more seriously.
 The cases should be handled by experts in sexual assault.
-There should be serious consequences for offenders and officers who protect abusers or minimize their assaults.
+There should be severe consequences for offenders and officers who protect abusers or minimize their assaults.

-- Statutes of Limitation both civil and criminal should be eliminated for sexual abuse cases.
+- Statutes of Limitation, both civil and criminal, should be eliminated for sexual abuse cases.
 This will make it less safe for offenders and more likely that victims can be vindicated.
-Care should be taken to avoid gender bias and an improved understanding of what evidence is corroborative should be created.
+Care should be taken to avoid gender bias, and an improved understanding of what evidence is corroborative should be created.

-Gendered crimes have long been denied and minimized because in a sexist society men’s lives are treated as if they were more important than the lives and potential of women.
+Gendered crimes have long been denied and minimized because in a sexist society, men’s lives are treated as if they were more important than the lives and potential of women.

 The Adverse Childhood Experience (ACE) study demonstrates that our present level of cancer, heart disease, diabetes, mental illness, substance abuse, crime, suicide, and other health and social problems would significantly diminish if we prevented domestic violence and child abuse.
 The same is true for the gendered crimes I have discussed in this article.
 Life expectancy, which has recently declined after decades of improvement, would be substantially increased by reducing gendered crimes.

 The United States spends over one trillion dollars annually to allow men to abuse their intimate partners.
 The potential savings are even more remarkable when we add the benefits of preventing sexual abuse of women and children.
 Unlocking the full potential of people now held back because of the crippling effects of sexual abuse will expand our economy in marvelous ways.